-I've been reporting on the Nobel Peace Prize since 1983.
-One of my first assignments as a journalist was to interview the daughter of Carl Von Ossietzky, winner of the 1935 award.
+I've been reporting on the Nobel Peace Prize for three decades.
+One of my first assignments as a journalist was to interview the late daughter of Carl Von Ossietzky, winner of the 1935 award.
 She lived in a suburb of Stockholm.
-We liked each other and I ended up spending a full day with her.
+We liked each other and I ended up spending a whole day with her.
 She let me hold her father's Nobel medal and told me many fascinating and horrific stories of his persecution by the Nazis.
-I've continued to cover the prize in the intervening years, attending the award ceremonies in Oslo regularly since 2001.
+I've continued to write and comment on the prize in the intervening years, and I regularly attend the award ceremonies and other Nobel-related events in Oslo.
 In 2009, World Scientific published a volume I edited on the Nobel Peace Lectures.
-I'm currently working on a bigger book on the subject.